-- Send the original documents to the Finnish Centre for Pensions.
+- Send the original documents by post to the Finnish Centre for Pensions.
 The Finnish Centre for Pensions will make authenticated copies of them and send the copies abroad.
 It will return the original documents to you once the claim has been processed.

 - Present the original documents to an official at a Kela office.
 The Kela official will take copies of them and authenticate the copies.
 The official will then send the authenticated copies to the Finnish Centre for Pensions.
 The Finnish Centre for Pensions will send them abroad.

 If you are displeased with the pension decision a foreign pension provider has issued, you can appeal the decision.
 Follow the appeal instructions that came with the pension decision.
 Make sure to send in your appeal within the time limit stated in the pension decision.